 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

-Keypad door locks, once popular in commercial settings, have quickly gained traction in recent years with homeowners.
+Keypad door locks, once popular in commercial settings, have quickly gained traction with homeowners in recent years.
 The devices add convenience by eliminating the need to fumble with keys to get inside and allowing homeowners to grant access to friends and family by programming temporary passcodes.
 The best locks can also make your home more secure.
-Some, for example, automatically lock the door when you or a family member forget to flip the bolt.
-For even greater control, there are smart keypad door locks that allow you to remotely lock and unlock the door, program passcodes, and even track who’s coming and going.
+Some, for example, automatically lock the door when you or a family member forgets to flip the bolt.
+For even greater control, smart keypad door locks allow you to remotely lock and unlock the door, program passcodes, and even track who’s coming and going.
 With so many options available, it can be difficult to find the right one.
-In this guide, we’ll review the factors you should consider when shopping for the best keypad door lock.
+This guide will review the factors you should consider when shopping for the best keypad door locks.

 How we chose the best keypad door locks

-We looked at a variety of factors while assessing dozens of keypad door lock options.
+We assessed dozens of keypad door lock options, considering various factors.
 We considered installation to determine how easily the average DIYer could set up the lock.
-We also evaluated how easy it was to program (and delete) codes as well as how many different codes the lock supported.
+We also evaluated how easy it was to program (and delete) codes and how many different codes the lock supported.

 The best keypad door locks: Reviews & Recommendations